lessdata/bitbucket-to-github/README.md

 GitHub has built its ecosystem around repositories, while Bitbucket has become tightly integrated with Atlassian's broader ecosystem.
 GitHub is once again the better fit unless there is a strong reason to remain within the Atlassian ecosystem.
 It is time to move back.

 Assume the source repository is hosted under a Bitbucket account/workspace/repository named `username`/`workspace`/`repo`.
 The repository will be migrated to `username`/`repo` on GitHub.
+The overall migration workflow is as follows:

 ```text
 Bitbucket repo